SNAP benefits could stop in November; Local charities prepare for impact

 So far, no specific plan has been announced, and local food banks and shelters are already preparing for a surge in demand.

 St. Vincent de Paul in Baton Rouge serves meals every day of the year.
-CEO Sunnie Johnson-Lain says the nonprofit is discussing ways to further stretch their resources.
+CEO Sunnie Johnson-Lain says the nonprofit is discussing ways to further stretch its resources.

 "We generally serve nearly 300 people.
 So we're talking to our team about how we are going to manage to maybe serve more folks," Johnson-Lain said.